Tips on checking your boat's safety

 Make a Fire Action Plan Now!

-A reliable alarm alone, won’t by itself keep you safe.
+A reliable alarm alone won’t keep you safe.
 All crew and passengers must know what to do in an emergency - make a fire action plan, make sure everyone knows it, every time you sail.
 Know what to do should fire break out, have a fire plan and everyone aboard must know it too!

 For more information on Boat Safety see the Boat Safety Scheme website.